Allyship: Promoting Diversity and Inclusion

 There are many ways individuals can be effective allies and promote diversity and inclusion, including:

-• Educate Yourself: Educate yourself on the experiences and perspectives of marginalized communities.
+1. Educate Yourself: Learn about the experiences and perspectives of marginalized communities.
 Read books and articles, and watch videos from diverse voices.

-• Attend Workshops and Trainings: Attend workshops and trainings on diversity, equity, and inclusion to better understand the experiences of marginalized communities.
+3. Attend Workshops and Trainings: Attend workshops and trainings on diversity, equity and inclusion to better understand the experiences of marginalized communities.

-• Be Open to Feedback and Willing to Change: Be open to feedback and willing to change your behaviours and perspectives.
+12. Be Open to Feedback and Willing to Change: Be open to feedback and willing to change your behaviors and perspectives.

 The Impact of Allyship